doctea/Compulidian/README.md

 - Having to overclock to 220mhz to get 16 voices to play within sample time.
 - Modulating shuffle seems to upset the clock timing, maybe?
 - Intermittent crashing when attempting to output to Serial
+- Receiving external MIDI clock seems to glitch/freeze/miss clocks for a few seconds after MIDI start is received

 ## Future plans